-The Public Health Institute at Denver Health and Denver Public Schools want to keep your child safe, healthy and in school.
-The measles-mumps-rubella (MMR) vaccine is the best way to protect your child against measles.
-Make sure your child is fully immunized against this extremely contagious disease.
+The Public Health Institute at Denver Health and School-based Health Centers are dedicated to keeping your child safe, healthy, and in school.
+The measles-mumps-rubella (MMR) vaccine is the most effective way to protect your child from measles.
+Ensure your child is fully immunized against this highly contagious disease.
+If you're unsure about which vaccines you or your child have received, please visit the Colorado Immunization Information System to request an immunization record.

 What does measles look like?